spotlightpa/poor-richard/content/news/2019-10-22-credit-1main.md

 +++
 draft = true
-hero-image = "img/uploads/credit.jpeg"
+hero-image = "img/uploads/st-peter.jpeg"
-hero-image-description = "Reporters for The Caucus and Spotlight PA spent a year requesting and analyzing thousands of credit card statements and receipts for Pa. legislative campaigns to uncover examples of lavish and outlandish spending." hero-image-credit = "Sara Simon / Spotlight PA" hero-image-size = "inline" published = 2019-10-21T09:00:00.000Z authors = [
+hero-image-description = "The most powerful lawmaker in the Pa.
+Senate, Joe Scarnati, dined at the St. Peter Stiftskulinarium restaurant in Austria in September 2016 and charged $246 to his campaign account.
+State law requires campaign money to be used for “influencing the outcome of an election,” but what qualifies is largely open to interpretation." hero-image-credit = "Andre Schönherr / St. Peter Stiftskulinarium" hero-image-size = "inline" published = 2019-10-21T09:00:00.000Z authors = [